 Integrated and Specialized Programs

-Dual Diagnosis (Mental-Health and Stimulant Use)
+Dual Diagnosis (Mental Health and Stimulant Use)

-If someone has a co-occurring disorder which means they have a mental health condition in addition to addiction then treating both concurrently increases chances of positive outcomes.
+If someone has a co-occurring disorder, meaning they have a mental health condition in addition to addiction, treating both concurrently increases chances of positive outcomes.
+Dual diagnosis treatment involves one treatment plan that integrates interventions for addiction and psychiatric conditions, including both therapy and medication management.

-Gender-responsive and LGBTQ+-Affirming Tracks
+Gender-Responsive and LGBTQ+-Affirming Tracks

 Adolescent and Young Adult Treatment Considerations

-Culturally Tailored/Tribal and Rural Services
+Culturally Tailored, Tribal, and Rural Services

 Stimulant addiction programs that are tailored to specific cultures address the values and customs of that culture, which helps treatment retention and outcomes.
+Such programs may integrate traditional healing practices like sweat lodges and deliver treatment in the group’s native language.

 Holistic and Complementary Supports